Harriet Blackstone

 Harriet Blackstone (November 13, 1864 – March 16, 1939) was an American figure and portrait painter.
 Many of her subjects were midwestern business leaders and their families she also painted a number of prominent musicians.

 Early life and education

 Harriet Blackstone was born in 1864 in New Hartford, New York.
 She had a brother, Edward Charles.
 She was a descendant of the early New England settler William Blaxton and the Puritan leader Roger Williams.
 Her family moved to the Midwest in 1883.
 Early in her adult life she worked as a book editor, publishing The Best American Orations of Today (1903) and teaching drama and elocution at Galesburg High School in Illinois.

 Blackstone moved to New York in 1903 to study art at the Pratt Institute, where one of her teachers was William Merritt Chase.
-Afterwards she went to Paris to study at the Académie Julien, where she worked with the painter Jean-Paul Laurens and exhibited in the 1907 Paris Salon.
+Afterwards she went to Paris to study at the Académie Julian, where she worked with the painter Jean-Paul Laurens and exhibited in the 1907 Paris Salon.
 A few years later, in 1912, she spent a summer studying with the Chase in Belgium.